UtrechtUniversity/dataQuest/README.md

 # INTEREST

-The code in this repository is implemented to investigate how the sentiment of the news articles changes over decades regarding the topics such as fossil fuel, green energy, etc. The interest python package offers a variety of methods for analysing the sentiment of the news articles.
-From traditional dictionary-based approaches to cutting-edge similarity-based techniques.
-The methods are tested on a large dataset of news articles harvested from the national library of the Netherlans ([KB](https://www.kb.nl)).
+The code in this repository implement a pipeline to extract specific articles from a large corpus.

+Currently, this tool is tailored for the [Delpher Kranten](https://www.delpher.nl/nl/kranten) corpus, but it can be adapted for other corpora as well.

+Articles can be filtered based on individual or multiple features such as title, year, decade, or a set of keywords.
+To select the most relevant articles, we utilize models such as tf-idf.
+These models are configurable and extendable.

 ## Getting Started
-Clone this repository to your working station to obtain example notebooks and python scripts:
+Clone this repository to your working station to obtain examples and python scripts:
 ```
 git clone https://github.com/UtrechtUniversity/historical-news-sentiment.git
 ```